Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 There are ways to earn United Airlines miles without a United Airlines credit card!
-If you have the Chase Sapphire Preferred, Chase Ink Bold, or Chase Ink Plus cards, you can transfer Chase Ultimate Rewards points to United Airlines instantly at a 1:1 ratio.
+If you have the Chase Sapphire Preferred, (no longer offered) Chase Ink Bold, or Chase Ink Plus cards, you can transfer Chase Ultimate Rewards points to United Airlines instantly at a 1:1 ratio.

 Many folks prefer earning United Airlines miles this way, because the Chase Sapphire Preferred, Chase Ink Bold, Chase Ink Plus, and Chase Freedom cards have category bonuses which help you earn lots of points!